Tyler-Hilbert/Podcast_Generator/README.md

 Generates a podcast on a topic

 ## Version 10
-Version 10 Uses Gemini 2.5 and 3 relevant wikipedia pages to generate a podcast.
+Version 10 uses Gemini 2.5 and 3 relevant wikipedia pages to generate a podcast.
 The Wikipedia pages are read in using wikipedia-mcp.
 ### Technologies
 * gemini-2.5-flash
 * [Wikipedia MCP](https://github.com/Rudra-ravi/wikipedia-mcp)